-The Chartered Insurance Institute (CII) Diploma in Regulated Financial Planning covers the six required subject areas as specified by the Financial Conduct Authority (FCA).
-This is a Regulated Qualifications Framework (RQF) approved Level 4 qualification, meaning it satisfies the minimum standard requirements for financial advisers.
+The Chartered Insurance Institute (CII) Diploma in Regulated Financial Planning is an RQF approved Level 4 qualification and covers the six required subject areas as specified by the Financial Conduct Authority (FCA) in the RDR.
 To achieve the CII Diploma, you need to successfully complete all six of the following units.
 Note that some individuals may be exempt from some units depending upon previous qualifications.

 - R01 – Financial Services, Regulation and Ethics